Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Being within 5 feet of an enemy doesn't impose **:d20-dis: Disadvantage**{ .d20 } on your attack rolls with crossbows.

 ###### Dual Wielding
-When you make the extra attack of the **:wp-prop-light: Light** property, you can add your ability modifier to the damage of the extra attack if that attack is with a crossbow that has the **:wp-prop-light: Light** property and you aren't already adding that modifier to the damage.
+When you make the extra attack of the **:wp-prop-light: Light**{.wp} property, you can add your ability modifier to the damage of the extra attack if that attack is with a crossbow that has the **:wp-prop-light: Light**{.wp} property and you aren't already adding that modifier to the damage.

 ---